nuwave/lighthouse-docs/website/versioned_docs/version-2.1/directives-misc.md

 ## @rename

-The `@rename` directive can be used to rename on argument on the server side.
+The `@rename` directive can be used to rename a field on the server side.
 This comes in handy if you want to use snake_case on the server side but camelCase on the client side.
 It requires the `attribute` argument

 ```graphql
 type User {